xpektor/Uft/README.md

 - **Predictions & Falsifiability**
 - **The Baldur AGI Model** — a structured cognitive architecture built to test and reflect UFT's principles

-## 📄 How to Explore
-- Open `index.html` for a full interactive overview
-- Navigate through chapters using the embedded sidebar to view conceptual layers, field equations, implications, and thought experiments

 ## 📣 Author
 Karolis Kievisas
 Reykjavík, Iceland